MichelleKendall/MichelleKendall.github.io/_posts/2020-05-28-interpreting-covid19-antibody-tests.md

 There are two key factors to consider when interpreting an antibody test: what "having antibodies" means for an individual, and how accurate the test is.

-<b> What does "having antibodies" mean?</b>
+## What does "having antibodies" mean?

-To the best of my knowledge, there are as yet no clear answers to the questions
+To the best of my knowledge, there are no clear answers at the time of writing (28th May 2020) to the questions:
 1. Does having antibodies mean you are immune?
 2. How long does immunity last?
 3. If you have antibodies, can you still be a carrier of the disease?

 Until we are sure that having antibodies makes you immune and unable to pass on the disease, and until we know how long that protective effect lasts, I would caution against anyone acting any differently on the basis of a positive antibody test.

-<b> What does "accurate" mean?</b>
+## What does "accurate" mean?

 When I see a test being marketed as "99% accurate" it immediately makes me suspicious.
-For tests such as these, accuracy ought to be broken down into two figures: the <b>sensitivity</b> and <b>specificity</b>.
+For tests such as these, accuracy ought to be broken down into two figures: the <a href="https://en.wikipedia.org/wiki/Sensitivity_and_specificity" target="_blank" > <b>sensitivity</b> and <b>specificity</b></a>.
 Let me explain.

 For a test to be accurate, it needs to correctly tell people who have had it that they have had it (be "sensitive"), and correctly tell people who haven't had it that they haven't had it (be "specific").